ESB has been involved in generating power since it built the first major power plant at Ardnacrusha, Co Clare, in the

 Turf has long been and still is a valuable component in a deliberate policy of diversity of fuel source.
 On at least three occasions, the presence of a diversified fuel source, through the availability of turf, enabled the ESB to maintain output or to moderate price increases.
 These were the Suez crisis of 1956, the Six Days War in 1967 and in 1973-74 after the Yom Kippur War.
 Electricity production from turf peaked at a little over one third of output in the late 60s and dropped to about a quarter in the 70s.

-Technology changes have seen stations become more efficient over time.
+Technology changes saw the stations become more efficient over time.
 Power Stations also have limited lifecycles so they need to be replaced with more modern plant.
 ESB tries to optimise the mix of plant that they use to lessen dependence on a single source of fuel so the portfolio of plant in use at any point in time reflects these decisions.
-Two new state of the art Peat Generating Stations in Lanesborough (Lough Ree Power), Co Longford, and Shannonbridge (West Offaly Power), Co.
-Offaly were commissioned in 2004 and are still part of ESB’s portfolio of Generating Stations.
+In 2004, two new state of the art Peat Generating Stations in Lanesborough (Lough Ree Power), Co Longford, and Shannonbridge (West Offaly Power), Co.
+Offaly were commissioned.